ProjectRecommend/docs/design-docs/MOMsWithCustomer/MOM2.md

 2. Regular meetings to keep a check on our progress.

-3. Customers seemed to be satisfied with our current progreass.
+3. Customers seemed to be satisfied with our current progress.